 - Variable warranty on other parts depending on where you live – details here

-However the patented ThermoLink heat exchanger is only fitted on the top three models.
+However the patented ThermoLink heat exchanger is only fitted on the top models.
 The basic versions have a Tube in Tube heat exchanger.

 If you are looking to heat a small pool the TropiCal may be ideal for you.
 It is designed to give optimum heat output in a small footprint whilst having a long operating life and being resistant to wear and tear.
 Yes it is an economy model, and doesn’t have all the advanced features you find in the HeatWave SuperQuiet range, but that is reflected in the price making it good value for money.

 AquaCal have been producing heat pumps since 1981 and the HeatWave SuperQuiet range is a series of powerful heat pumps aimed at the residential market and smaller sized commercial pools and spas.
 As the name suggests their unique selling point is that they are designed to be quiet in operation.
-For 2017 they have revised the model range and changed the cabinet design.
+For 2017 they revised the model range and changed the cabinet design.

 Click Here to see the range at Pool Supply World.